PLMUN-CITCS/2025-ADVDBMS-LAB007/README.md

    - `join_students_and_enrollments.sql`: Contains the query to join `Students` and `Enrollments` tables.

    **Notable Observations (to be discussed after completing the exercise):**
-   - SELECT: What You Want to See: The SELECT clause is your way of specifying which columns you want to retrieve. * is a shortcut for "everything," but often you'll want to be more selective.
+   - SELECT is Your Palette: It dictates which columns you retrieve. * is a quick way for everything, but often you'll want to be specific for performance and clarity.
-   - FROM: Where to Look: The FROM clause tells the database which table(s) to pull data from.
-It's the starting point of your query.
+   - FROM is Your Canvas: It specifies the table(s) you're drawing data from.
+It's the foundation of your query.
-   - WHERE: Filtering the Results: The WHERE clause is your filter.
-It lets you narrow down the results based on specific conditions.
-Think of it as a sieve for your data.
+   - WHERE is Your Filter: It refines your results based on conditions.
+Think of it as a magnifying glass, focusing on the data you need.
-   - Joins: Combining Forces: Joins are essential for working with related data across multiple tables.
-Understanding the different types of joins (INNER, LEFT, RIGHT, FULL) is crucial for getting the information you need.
+   - Joins: Connecting the Dots: Joins are crucial for combining data from related tables.
+Master the different join types (INNER, LEFT, RIGHT, FULL) to get the most out of your database.
-   - Aliases: Short and Sweet: Aliases make your queries more readable, especially when dealing with long table names or complex joins.
+   - Aliases: Your Shorthand: Aliases make your queries easier to read and write, especially when dealing with multiple tables or complex joins.
 They're like nicknames for your tables.

    **SQL Script Best Practices**
-   - Data Exploration is Key: Use SELECT statements to explore your data.
-Get to know your tables and what information they contain.
-This is a fundamental part of database development.
+   - Data Exploration First: Use SELECT statements to familiarize yourself with your data.
+Knowing your data is the first step to querying it effectively.
-   - Filtering and Sorting Power: Master the WHERE clause and its various conditions (LIKE, BETWEEN, IN, etc.).
-Learn how to sort your results with ORDER BY.
-These are essential tools for data analysis.
+   - Filtering and Sorting Mastery: Become proficient with the WHERE clause and its various conditions (LIKE, BETWEEN, IN, NOT IN, etc.).
+Learn how to sort your results using ORDER BY.
+These are essential for data analysis.
-   - Explicit Joins: The Modern Way: Use the explicit join syntax (INNER JOIN, LEFT JOIN, etc.).
-It's clearer, more maintainable, and the preferred way to write joins.
-Avoid the older, implicit join syntax if you can.
+   - Explicit Joins: The Professional Way: Always use the explicit join syntax (INNER JOIN, LEFT JOIN, etc.).
+It's clearer, more maintainable, and the industry standard.
+Avoid the older, implicit join syntax whenever possible.
+   - Populate Before Querying: Remember to insert data into your tables before you try to query it.
+The insert_courses.sql and insert_enrollments.sql scripts are essential for setting up the data for your join_students_and_enrollments.sql query.
+This is a crucial step that's easy to overlook.

    **Step-by-Step Instructions:**